is-chetan/Sports-Blog-Website/README.md

 # 🏔️ Adventure Sports Blog

 Welcome to the **Adventure Sports Blog!**
-This is a visually rich parallax website that highlights the thrill and beauty of various adventure sports.
+This is a clean and visually engaging website that showcases different adventure sports with stunning images and smooth scrolling effects.
-Designed for enthusiasts and casual readers alike, it delivers engaging content with breathtaking visuals for an immersive experience.

 🌐 **Live Site:** [https://adventure-sport-blog.netlify.app](https://adventure-sport-blog.netlify.app)